Ooberman

-Ooberman were an English band first formed in 1997 in Liverpool, England.
-The band released their debut album The Magic Treehouse in 1999.
-They split up in 2003, shortly after the release of their second album Hey Petrunko, but reformed in 2006 and released their third album Carried Away the same year.
+Ooberman were an English band formed in Liverpool in 1997.
+The band released their debut album, The Magic Treehouse, in 1999.
+They split up in 2003, shortly after the release of their second album, Hey Petrunko, but reformed in 2006 and released their third album, Carried Away, the same year.
 Six of their singles have charted on the UK singles chart, with "Blossoms Falling" (1999) peaking at #39.

 History

 Early years

 In 1988, Ooberman founders Danny Popplewell and Andy Flett met in Bradford, and, together with Flett's younger brother Steve, formed the Forestry Commission.
 The band's life soon ended when Popplewell moved to Liverpool, but the three friends kept in touch.

 Subsequently, the Flett brothers moved to Liverpool.
 Ooberman was founded nearly a decade after the previous band, with the addition of Sophia Churney (keyboards and vocals) and Alan Kelly (drums).
 The first Ooberman gig was in June 1997.

 Blur guitarist Graham Coxon heard a demo by Ooberman which he enjoyed; it was released as their first single "Sugar Bum" on his Transcopic record label.
 This was followed by the "seven-track mini-album" Shorley Wall EP on Tugboat Records which peaked at #13 on the UK Independent Albums Chart and sold 10,000 copies.
 The band then secured up a major recording contract with Independiente, on which they released the Top 40 hit "Blossoms Falling" in May 1999, which peaked at #39.